scikit-learn/enhancement_proposals/slep009/proposal.rst

 introduced in Python 3.0, in 2006.
 However, partly due to the fact that the Scipy/PyData was supporting Python 2 until recently, the feature (among other Python 3 features) has seen limited adoption and the users may not be used to seeing the syntax.
-For instance, for the above function, defined in VSCode, the hint would be shown as:
+For instance, for the above function, defined in VSCode, the hint would be shown as (these outputs are without the usage of the decorator):

 .. code-block:: python